 Get Vusi Mahlasela‘s latest album Sing to the People at the ATO Store.

 Twenty years ago, folk-singer, world-troubadour and widely celebrated poet-activist Vusi Mahlasela, simply known as “The Voice”, recorded his first album, When You Come Back.
 The title-track instantly became an anthem in Vusi’s native South Africa as his country fought hard to end, and then heal, from the brutal Apartheid regime that had divided the country since 1948.
-In celebration of this milestone, Vusi will release Sing to the People – a live album recorded at the Lyric Theatre in Johannesburg and available online and in stores on January 8th, 2013 through ATO Records in the US and on Vusi’s own label, VusiMuzi, in South Africa.
-The pre-order through Vusi’s online store is slated for November 27th.
+In celebration of this milestone, Vusi released Sing to the People – a live album recorded at the Lyric Theatre in Johannesburg and available online and in stores through ATO Records in the US and on Vusi’s own label, VusiMuzi, in South Africa.

 Sing to the People contains joyful performances of songs recorded throughout the first twenty years of Vusi’s career as well as the visceral sounds of an audience responding to every familiar note.
 In the a capella intro to the song “When You Come Back,” Vusi’s signature and unmistakable bird-like voice soars “Sing Loud and SING TO THE PEOPLE.”
 Although written nearly 25 years ago the meaning of the song has evolved but the prevailing theme remains the same.
 It’s a “call for humanity,” says The Voice.
 “I ask that we ‘give something to the world and not just take from it.’”
 The message is universal and remains relevant today.